 - Trouser suits are welcome but should be full length and both the material and colour should match.

-- For the first time, jump suits are also welcome, but they need to be full-length to the ankle and match the same strap regulations as dresses.
+- Jump suits are allowed, but they need to be full-length to the ankle and match the same strap regulations as dresses.

 What is not allowed?